 Pros of fixed-rate mortgages

 - Easier to budget for

 Cons of fixed-rate mortgages

-- Interest rates typically higher than rates on adjustable-rate mortgages (ARMs)
+- Interest rates higher than introductory rates on adjustable-rate loans

 5. Adjustable-rate mortgage (ARM)